This project aims to build a machine – the LMX

-The purpose of the LMX programme is to investigate the possibility of a gyroscopic configuration to infer a three-dimensional stability (or rigidity) in fixed space.
-Taking the example of the Pole Star, Three-dimensional stability would describe the tendency to acquire a portion of the cosmic acceleration of the Pole Star relative to the Earth.
-Operating such a system would be analogous to putting up a sail and catching the cosmic wind.
+The purpose of the LMX programme is to investigate the possibility of a gyroscopic configuration which can infer a three-dimensional stability (or rigidity) in fixed space.
+Taking the example of the Pole Star, three-dimensional stability would describe the ability to acquire a portion of the cosmic acceleration of the Pole Star relative to the Earth.
+Operating such a system would be like putting up a sail and catching the cosmic wind.
 To put it another way, it wouldn’t actually be achieving motion, but rather achieving standstill – although to the observer on earth its acceleration could be substantial.

 I envisage a specific layout and operating protocol:

-LMX consists of a rotating gyroscopic platform (the ‘solar disc’) carrying a constellation of gyroscopes (‘planets’) around its ecliptic plane; with each planet gimballed so that its axis is able to move from an alignment where it is co-incident with solar axis, to where it becomes a spoke radiating out to the solar ecliptic.
+LMX consists of a rotating gyroscopic platform (the ‘solar disc’) carrying a constellation of gyroscopes (‘planets’) around its ecliptic plane; with each planet gimballed so that its axis is able to move from an alignment co-incident with solar axis, to one where it becomes a spoke radiating out to the solar ecliptic.
 This ‘phase-shift’ of the orbiting gyroscopes axes is called ‘sectoring’.

 The central feature of this invention is that ‘sectoring’ occurs while both the solar disc and the planet constellation is spinning.
 If either is stopped no useful moments will occur.
 This feature is also the most difficult to engineer and presents the greatest challenge to making the LMX test vehicle.
-It is also integral that ‘sectoring’ of planets occurs ‘in concert‘ (i.e. planetary pairs or trines operating in unison)
+It is also integral to this idea that ‘sectoring’ of planets occurs ‘in concert‘ (i.e. planetary pairs or trines operating in unison).

 LMX Layout Schematic